This blog may contain affiliate links. Read our disclosure policy for more info.

 If you love Inca ruins then this day tour is for you.
 You can do it for as cheap as 50 soles plus all entrance fees.
 In the Sacred Valley, you can explore lots of Inca ruins and enjoy breathtaking views!

-If you want a guaranteed amazing tour then this tour here is one of the most top reviews tours to the Sacred Valley.
-Looking back I wish I had of booked that tour as our guide barley spoke English and lunch was never included (it was suppose to be!)
+If you want a guaranteed amazing tour then this tour here is one of the top reviewed tours to the Sacred Valley.
+Looking back I wish I had booked that tour as our guide barely spoke English and lunch was never included (it was supposed to be!)
+An English-speaking guide is also essential to understand the history and significance of the Sacred Valley.

 4. The Chocolate Museum

 It isn’t really a museum, more of a store that offered tours about chocolate.
-BUT, they also give free chocolate, free liquor, free hot chocolate, and the tour is also actually free.
+BUT, they also give free chocolate, free liquor, and free hot chocolate samples.

-You can visit the Chocolate Museum in Cusco at: Calle Garci.aso 210.
-OR you can get more information by checking out their website!
+You can visit the Chocolate Museum in Cusco at: Calle Garcilaso 210 in central Cusco.

 5. The Inka Museum (Museo Inka)